Recoskie/JDasm/docs/Code.md

 <br />

-All processors today have very small ALU which is designed to do all arithmetic operations.
-The small size is achieved by having the S inputs change the logical combination input to output.
+All processors today have very small ALU's which are designed to do all arithmetic operations.
+The small size is achieved by having the S inputs change the logical combination between input to output.

 <br />